-- draw on this existing work in the process of developing the condition accounts for a particular class of assets.
-It is essential for ecologists to be closely involved in the selection of indicators of ecological condition, and in determining the method used for aggregating them, to ensure that the result is ecologically meaningful and sensible. - It is not possible to come up with a single set of indicators of ecological condition that applies to all ecosystem asset classes; however, some indicators are likely to be common across more than one asset class.
+- It is not possible to come up with a single set of indicators of ecological condition that applies to all ecosystem asset classes; however, some indicators are likely to be common across more than one asset class.
 The set of indicators of ecological condition eventually selected for a particular asset class may depend partly on data availability, but ideally should not be driven by data availability as the starting point. - All indicators should be assessed/quantified in relation to a reference condition for the ecosystem type concerned.
 Where possible, the reference condition is the natural or near-natural condition in the absence of significant modification by human activity.
-If this is not possible, an alternative stable reference condition can be selected (e.g. condition at a particular baseline date).
+If this is not possible, an alternative stable reference condition at a particular baseline date).